Are you looking for kid-friendly things to do on Oahu? Keep scrolling to find out how to visit the Dole Pineapple Plantation in Hawaii.

-The food is in a quarter machine so you can feed as much as you like!
+The food is in a quarter machine, so you can feed as much as you like!
 We spent a lot of our time here.
-There are even ducks who swim around who will eat as well.
+There are even ducks who swim around and will eat as well.
 There is a gate around the pond to keep everyone safe.

 Is the Dole Plantation Worth it?